tkmru/remo-mackerel-lambda/README.md

 # remo to mackerel
-This code get my room temperature from [Nature](https://nature.global/), and post it as service metrics to [Mackerel](https://mackerel.io/ja/) by AWS Lambda.
+This code get my room temperature from [Nature Remo](https://nature.global/), and post it as service metrics to [Mackerel](https://mackerel.io/ja/) by AWS Lambda.

 ![image](./img/mackerel.png)